Famous writer Terry Pratchett once said, “A marriage is always made up of two people who are prepared to swear that only the other one snores.”

 Ask deep, personal questions you haven’t already discussed.

-Ask him what he loves about your marriage.
+Question him about what he loves about your marriage.
 What he thinks it should be, and how you two could improve on what you have now.

 Ask him about his world view, and if it has changed in the past years.